Improbable-Block/World-Racing/README.md

 # 👨‍💻 Developer

-Built with passion by the Blockdaemon Team.
+Built with passion by the Soramitsu Team.

 ---